otto-de/api-guidelines/content/guidelines/030_REST-GUIDELINES/020_Hypermedia/010_Maturity-level/020_must-implement-rest-maturity-level-3-for-transitional-apis.md

 Unsafe resource operations will fail depending on the state of the resource itself.

-`Example`{ label } _Cancellation of an order is only possible as long as it is not shipped.
+Example: _Cancellation of an order is only possible as long as it is not shipped.
 When error responses are solely caused by the caller's request entity and/or parameter(s), the implementation of hypermedia links is not necessary._

 ### Authorization

 Unsafe resource operations will fail depending on the [authorization](../../005_Authorization/index.md) of the calling identity.

-`Example`{ label } _Rating products is only available to customers with a certain reputation._
+Example: _Rating products is only available to customers with a certain reputation._

 ### Time

 Unsafe resource operations will fail depending on the time the resource is accessed.

-`Example`{ label } _Vouchers are only valid for 2 weeks, after that period their usage will lead to errors, though the voucher itself has not changed it's state_
+Example: _Vouchers are only valid for 2 weeks, after that period their usage will lead to errors, though the voucher itself has not changed it's state_

 ::: references